Google’s Academia

 A screenplay submission using Shakespeare’s text from plays and poetry to re-define the author’s life as Edward de Vere, the 17th Earl of Oxford.

-A review of the various Tarot decks which are based on a Shakespearean theme based on a series of posts that compares the 22 Tarot Trumps to the plays of William Shakespeare.
+A review of the various Tarot decks which are based on a Shakespearean theme that I have reviewed in a series of posts that compares the 22 Tarot Trumps to the plays of William Shakespeare.

 Dionysus, The Mythology & Morphology Re-Examined